kubernetes-csi/docs/book/src/external-provisioner.md

   csi.storage.k8s.io/provisioner-secret-name: mysecret
   csi.storage.k8s.io/provisioner-secret-namespace: mynamespace
 ```

+### PersistentVolumeClaim and PersistentVolume Parameters

+The CSI `external-provisioner` (v1.6.0+) introduces the `--extra-create-metadata` flag, which automatically sets the following `map<string, string> parameters` in the CSI `CreateVolumeRequest`:

+* `csi.storage.k8s.io/pvc/name`
+* `csi.storage.k8s.io/pvc/namespace`
+* `csi.storage.k8s.io/pv/name`

+These parameters are not part of the `StorageClass`, but are internally generated using the name and namespace of the source `PersistentVolumeClaim` and `PersistentVolume`.

 ## Usage

 CSI drivers that support dynamic volume provisioning should use this sidecar container, and advertise the CSI `CREATE_DELETE_VOLUME` controller capability.